dddrrreee/cs140e-win19/labs/lab2-bootloader/lab.md

 #### 1. Write the unix support code.

-You'll write the support code needed by your bootloader for opening the device to the tty and reading in the binary program.
+You'll write the support code needed by your bootloader for (1) opening the device to the tty and (2) reading in the binary program.
 Neither is very hard, we do it in lab to make sure that everyone is up to speed.
 If you finish, make sure to help your partner.

 Look in `homeworks/1-bootloader/bootloader/unix-side`.
 You will need to implement the two procedures in `support.c`:

+	1. `read_file`: read the file `name` into a buffer and return it, write the size of the buffer in `size`.
+Note that you should pad the memory so that it is a multiple of 4.

-	1. `read_file`: open file `name`, use `stat()` to get the size, and then use `read()` to read the entire file into memory.
+	You'll implement this using `stat()` to get the size, and then use `read()` to read the entire file into memory.
 (Don't use `fread()` unless you set it up to read binary!)
-	You should pad the memory so that it is a multiple of 4.

-	1. `open_tty` will look though your `/dev` directory to find the USB device that your OS has connected the TTY-USB to.
-You should use `scandir` to do so.  (`man scandir`).
+	2. `open_tty` will look though your `/dev` directory to find the USB device that your OS has connected the TTY-USB to, open it, and return the resultant file descriptor

+	You should use `scandir` to scan the `/dev` directory.
+	(`man scandir`).
 The array `ttyusb_prefixes` has the set of prefixes we have seen thus far; if your computer uses a different one, let us know!

 Both of these will be in your homework, so if any function can fail, check it, and give an error message if it does.